-The city's water is treated by Central Weld County Water District (CWCWD).
+The City's water is treated by Central Weld County Water District (CWCWD).
 CWCWD has a water treatment plant at the base of Carter Lake.
 Carter Lake receives CBT water after it leaves Estes Park.
 CWCWD treats and delivers water to master meters located at various points surrounding the Dacono city limits.
 CWCWD is responsible for delivering water through its infrastructures, which it owns, operates and maintains, up to the master meters.
 After the master meters, the City is responsible for operating and maintaining the distribution system to its customers.

-When people's prescriptions change, their drugs expire or are no longer needed, these medicines are typically flushed or thrown away.
-Placing substances in the household garbage can lead to inadvertent access by children and animals.
+When people's prescriptions change, their drugs expire, or are no longer needed, these medicines are typically flushed or thrown away.
+Placing substances in household garbage can lead to inadvertent access by children and animals.
 While flushing the medicine down the toilet does prevent misuse of the substance, the practice can cause other problems.
 Pharmaceuticals flushed can kill bacteria that break down waste in sewage plants, damage septic systems, contaminate nearby waterways, and harm aquatic wildlife.

 How to Dispose of Unwanted Medicines

 The City of Dacono Police Department has partnered with the United States Drug Enforcement Administration and St. Vrain Sanitation District to receive prescription and non-prescription drugs for destruction.
 Since 2010, the Dacono Police Department safely disposed of residents' unused and expired prescription and nonprescription drugs.
 Law enforcement officials will destroy all drugs received.
 Please follow these guidelines:

 - All exchanges must be done at the Police Department and need to be done between 8 a.m. and 5 p.m.
 Monday through Friday.

 - No appointment is necessary, however if an officer is unavailable at the time, the individual can wait until an officer becomes available or come back at a later time.